-- by the sum insured stated on your policy schedule, and - ▶ the income replacement amount, subject to any reductions that apply under Benefit Adjustments on page 44.
+- > the sum insured shown in your policy schedule, and - ▶ the income replacement amount, subject to any reductions that apply under Benefit Adjustments on page 50.

 How long we'll pay

 We'll keep paying the monthly benefit each month while you're totally disabled, for up to the benefit period shown in your policy schedule.